lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

 y = "bc"
 ```

-Using what we have learned so far, we might try a grammar like the below.
+Using what we have learned so far, we might try a grammar like the following one:

 ```lalrpop
 use super::{Var, Lit, Stmt};